enfil/laravel-ddd-cqrs-modules/README.md

 Each module should be responsible for one related context and have a defined directory structure that determines the core layers

-This package is built on top of [nwidart/laravel-modules](https://github.com/nWidart/laravel-modules) and builds the following module structure:
+This package is built on top of [nwidart/laravel-modules](https://github.com/nWidart/laravel-modules) and generates the following module structure:

 **Domain - Domain layer**